 - Can have one or two colours, mainly white with black patches.

 - An average Friesian cow goes for 580Kgs at full maturity

-- Experience long longevity hence no need for frequent replacement
+- Experience extended longevity hence no need for frequent replacement

 - Great calving rates